Zelkova abelicea: Shepherd's crook

 Because of its tough nature, it was formerly the most preferred wood for making the traditional Cretan shepherd's versatile crook katsouna.
 Today it is forbidden by law to use Z. abelitsia for making a shepherd's crook, since it is made of an entire young tree.

 Conservation status

-The International Union for Conservation of Nature Red List of Threatened Species endangered (EN) – very high risk of extinction in the wild.
-The species is threatened by urbanization, habitat loss, overgrazing, and wildfires.
-Recent fieldwork seems to show that Z. abelicea is becoming more abundant.
+The International Union for Conservation of Nature Red List of Threatened Species has assessed the species as Near Threatened (NT).
+The species is threatened by overgrazing, habitat loss, and reduced seed production due to climate change.